unjica/unjica/documentation/architecture.md

 - Secret key must be provided in requests to the scheduler API
 - Vercel cron jobs are automatically authorized in production
 - Prevents unauthorized triggering of scheduled tasks
+- Implements rate limiting to prevent abuse
+- Logs all scheduler activities for monitoring

 ## Data Flow for Art News